henryhale/xterminal/docs/guide/index.md

 ## What XTerminal is not?

 ::: warning
+- XTerminal is not an application that can be downloaded and used just like others on your computer.
 - XTerminal is not a fully fledged terminal application that comprises of all fundamental utility functions.

-- XTerminal is not an application that can be downloaded and used just like others on your computer.
+It can't be connected to your terminal nor ssh, it's entirely browser based.
 :::